 Was then awarded a Max Planck Fellowship and earned a PhD at the Institute for Intelligent Systems and Solid State Physics located in Stuttgart, where he specialized further on solid state optics and nanofabrication techniques.
-Beneath other contributions, he has created the first metamaterials to show magneto-chiral asymmetry, or circular negative index of refraction to visible light induced by the dominance of circular birefringence respect to any other effect from matter-wave interaction.
+Beneath other contributions like having forged the tiniest human made screw ever, he created the first metamaterials to show magneto-chiral asymmetry, or circular negative index of refraction to visible light, induced by the dominance of circular birefringence respect to any other effect from matter-wave interaction.

 He also briefly worked on the prototype of the Space Optical Clock at the Physikalisch-Technische Bundesanstalt in Braunschweig, while building up plans to join the Atomic and Solid State Physics Laboratories at Cornell University to pursue a futuristic project to trap and control ultracold quantum gases using plasmonic metamaterials, when the pandemic spread out and eventually ruined their world-changing plans.